afsalthaj/fp-generator/docs/datagen_why.md

 4) To create a near real-life business scenario in charts, test models.
 5) To test the resilience on the system with high/low rate producers.

-Here, mainly focus on the last 4 bits - where we need to control just about everything of the data that we produce - from its granular business behavior to all the technical aspects floating around !
+We focus mainly on the last 4 points - where we need to control just about everything of the data that we produce - from its granular business behavior to all the technical aspects floating around !

 ----